ff14wed/deucalion/README.md

 target.
 Please see https://docs.rs/pelite/latest/pelite/pattern/fn.parse.html for more information on the signature format.

-The server will gracefully handle error cases by responding with a `Debug`-OP Payload with the request ID and error message as the data.
+Deucalion will gracefully handle error cases by responding with a `Debug`-OP Payload with the request ID and error message as the data.
 The error cases that are handled include but are not limited to:
   - DATA could not be decoded as a string.